Monilethrix: Signs and symptoms

 Some indicators of monilethrix are small bumps on the skin, mainly on the scalp, neck and arms.
 In most cases, firm, dark papules, covered with dark scales and crusts appears on the skin, especially the scalp.
 The affected individual would have beaded hair strands.
 The possible areas for the hair loss are the eyebrows, eyelashes, limbs, and pubic region.
 Hair strands are usually dull, dry, and brittle.
 The strands are prone to mild to severe breakage, causing onset alopecia, especially during pregnancy.
 Fingernail and toenails tend to appear abnormal.
 The onset for this disease varies from person to person.
 The frequency of monilethrix is currently unknown.

 Presentation

 Newborns are not born with Monilethrix; it usually develops within the first few months of life.
 The presentation may be of alopecia (baldness).
 Individuals vary in severity of symptoms.
 Nail deformities may also be present as well as hair follicle keratosis and follicular hyperkeratosis.
 Depending on severity it can effect hair on all areas of the body including head hair, arm and leg hair, pubic hair, underarm hair, eyebrows, and eyelashes.
 The hair is seen under a microscope with bumps in the hair strand.
 These cause the hair to be brittle and break in the thinner sections.
-Severe cases of monilethrix can also effect finger and toe nails causing abnormal growth.
+Severe cases of monilethrix can also affect finger and toe nails causing abnormal growth.
 Monilethrix can also cause keratosis pilaris (small bumps on the skin).
 Less severe cases of Monilethrix may only affect certain parts of the scalp, usually the back of the head and neck.